pingswept/dev-log/2014-10-bbb-replication-from-emmc.markdown

     -rwxrwxrwx@ 1 brandon  staff   236B Sep 26  2013 uEnv.txt
     -rwxrwxrwx@ 1 brandon  staff    11M Sep 26  2013 uImage

+### Copying onto new board ###

+Edit `autorun.sh` to be this:

+    #!/bin/sh
+    echo timer > /sys/class/leds/beaglebone\:green\:usr0/trigger
+    dd if=/mnt/BBB-eMMC-29698.img of=/dev/mmcblk1 bs=16M
+    UUID=$(/sbin/blkid -c /dev/null -s UUID -o value /dev/mmcblk1p2)
+    mkdir -p /mnt
+    mount /dev/mmcblk1p2 /mnt
+    sed -i "s/^uuid=.*\$/uuid=$UUID/" /mnt/boot/uEnv.txt
+    umount /mnt
+    sync
+    echo default-on > /sys/class/leds/beaglebone\:green\:usr0/trigger

+Be sure to update the image filename to be correct.
+Also, make sure the file is a .img, not .img.gz.
+Otherwise, you have to gunzip first.

+If LED1 just comes on after a couple of seconds and then stays on forever, the problem is likely a bad filename, (so the copying fails and we jump to the end of the script).

 ### Notes about BBB kernels ###

  * "armv7" is for mainline omap3+ devices (BeagleBoard/PandaBoard)